 There are tons of tour operators that go up Kilimanjaro, and they range from excellent to unsafe.
 As a general rule, you get what you pay for.
 Mistakes on the mountain have cost people there lives, so you want reputable guides who know what they’re doing and don’t cut corners.
 Remember, you’ll be spending the better part of a week with these people, and you’re spoiled for choice, so if you don’t like the feel of one operator, cross them off the list and keep looking.

-My recommended operator is Peak Planet for the best guides, high quality equipment, and a safety focused team at an affordable price.
+My recommended operator is Ultimate Kilimanjaro for the best guides, high quality equipment, and a safety focused team at an affordable price.

 High Altitude Exposure

 The best possible way to prepare for high altitude on Kilimanjaro is to do some hiking at high altitudes before your trip to Tanzania.
 Not only will it help your body adjust to altitude change, but it will also help you prepare for the trip mentally.
 Every night you are able to spend at a high altitude immediately preceding your trip will help you adjust on the mountain.
 For instance, taking a trip to Denver (more than 5,000 feet high) or Mammoth Lakes (almost 8,000 feet high) will jump start your acclimatization.